-Field Trip Diaries: Suresh Thiagarajan relives the experienceVisiting Mysore to understand the impact of an investment.
+Field Trip Diaries: Suresh Thiagarajan relives the experienceVisiting rural Mysore to understand the impact of social investing.

 Our Rang De field trip started with an orientation video of its field partner Swami Vivekananda Youth Movement (SVYM) comprising of rural community health, welfare and education.
 The walk-through of projects and schemes that SVYM is engaged with gave us a glimpse of their contribution to the needy.
 Ms Jayashree and Mr Sudershan took us in a guided tour of Vivekananda Institute for Leadership Development (V-LEAD), the training arm of SVYM.
 We had an opportunity to witness the Vidyarthi Vigyan Manthan, a platform to showcase the science and technology talents of students invited from various part of Karnataka.

 Our discussions with Dr Seetharam, Director-SVYM gave further insights into the various engagements of SVYM with the community.
 After a tasty lunch at the hostel, we participated in the quarterly interaction session of V-LEAD with the artisans, chaired by Dr Seetharam.
 We witnessed the professionalism of the team in initiating discussions, documenting the details and following up with action items.
 Each of the artisans was provided with an opportunity to share their results since the last meeting.
 Few of the artisans shared their fruitful experiences of planning, tracking and measuring the effectiveness within their product realization.
 Samples of their produces were displayed and the team provided the feedback for further improvement.
 Artisans were provided with opportunities for further expansion of their operations.